ClareMSYanGit/Interop-TestSuites/ExchangeActiveSync/Docs/ExchangeEASTestSuiteDeploymentGuide.md

 The system under test (SUT) is the server side of the test suite environment.
 Exchange server(s) and Active Directory have defined system requirements which should be taken into account during deployment.
-The Exchange Server EAS Protocol test suites do not have any additional SUT resource requirements.
+Exchange Server EAS Protocol Test Suites do not have any additional SUT resource requirements.

 ### Test suite client